evad37/rater/README.md

     - [ ] *SHOULD* Connect menu selection events (in text inputs with lookup menus) to the appropriate action
     - [ ] *SHOULD* Use labels from templatedata if available
     - [ ] COULD Have a preference for portlet location
+    - [ ] COULD Have a preference to autostart for particular talkpage categories
+    - [ ] COULD Have a preference to autostart for subject-page categories that match a word/regex pattern
  - [ ] Investigate unit testing
     - Is node-based unit testing even possible, given the reliance on globals like `mw` and `OO`?
     - Look at how v1 is using QUnit unit testing.
 Maybe replicate or iterate on that.